aliciakw/ember-websocket/README.md

 # II.
 Set Up the Books Index Page to update without page refresh using the Websocket

+In Rails:
+*  add books controller to the API
+*  serializers/book_serializer.rb

+In Ember:
+*  create books route, template, and controller, & add it to the router.js

+routes/books.js

+    import Ember from 'ember';
+    export default Ember.Route.extend({
+      model: function(){
+        return this.store.findAll('book');
+      }
+    });

 controllers/books.js

     import Ember from 'ember';